-Workability: Being closely related to Bloodwood, Snakewood shares many of the same working properties; namely, the wood is extremely dense, and has a pronounced blunting effect on cutters.
+Workability: Being closely related to bloodwood, snakewood shares many of the same working properties; namely, the wood is extremely dense, and has a pronounced blunting effect on cutters.
 Snakewood also tends to be quite brittle and can splinter easily while being worked.
-Despite the difficulties of working it, Snakewood turns well and finishes to a high polish.
+Despite the difficulties of working it, snakewood turns well and finishes to a high polish.

-Allergies/Toxicity: Although severe reactions are quite uncommon, Snakewood has been reported as a skin and respiratory irritant.
+Allergies/Toxicity: Although severe reactions are quite uncommon, snakewood has been reported as a skin and respiratory irritant.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

-Pricing/Availability: As a rare and small tree, prices for surfaced and milled Snakewood that display the characteristic snakeskin pattern are perhaps the most expensive of any exotic lumber worldwide in terms of per-boardfoot cost.
-Less figured sections of the wood are usually sold for much lower prices (under the name Amourette).
+Pricing/Availability: As a rare and small tree, prices for surfaced and milled snakewood that display the characteristic snakeskin pattern are perhaps the most expensive of any exotic lumber worldwide in terms of per boardfoot cost.
+Less figured sections of the wood are usually sold for much lower prices (under the name amourette).
 Snakewood is also commonly sold in full and half log forms, which typically include significant pith checking and areas of both figured and non-figured wood, which can result in high wastage.

-Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.
+Sustainability: This wood species is not listed in the CITES Appendices, and is reported by the IUCN as being a species of least concern.

 Common Uses: Inlay, veneer, violin bows, tool handles, and other small turned or specialty objects.